pvk-96/Journal/README.md

 Today I plan on reviving one of my dead projects.
 The name of the project is HORUS.
 It is a remastered version of Linux that I have initially planned to release in March of 2025, but has scrapped it due to some issues.
 I plan on redoing this starting it from scratch.
 I will be posting all the updates here.

+23-08-2025:
+The time right now is around 12.45AM.
+I had to work to now because I messed up big time, trying to set up more space for Windows operating system.
+I could've played out safe and done it way faster but I didn't.
+But honestly this was a great experience.

+After a long thought process, I have decided the base of HORUS OS will be Arch Linux.
+I have chosen it due to its stability.

+I will update more about this in the morning.
+Gn 🙏